MaxBurgert/gethigh/README.md

 # Restructure & CI
-After we tried to add Gradle to our project afterwards and a lot of errors appeard, we decieded to create a new clean project in Intellij with Gradle support from the very beginning.
+After we tried to add Gradle to our project afterwards and a lot of errors appeard, we decided to create a new clean project in Intellij with Gradle support from the very beginning.
-Now we can also add Continuius Integration to our repo.
+Now we can also add Continuous Integration to our repo.

 # First Steps
 We discussed properties of our networkprotocol and outlined some commands that we definitely want to implement.
 In addition to that, we also started to create a first draft of our Login/Lobby GUI.
 This should be a fun week!